We recommend that you upgrade your browser. The following is a list of popular options:

 Since then, in addition to continuing and expanding its geothermal studies (in response to the abiding interest in locating and developing alternative energy sources), the ESD Geophysics Department (ESD Geophysics) has expanded its mission and now conducts work on a wide variety of geotechnical problems for energy and environment.
 This work includes remediation projects at contaminated DOE sites, CO2 sequestration studies to mitigate the impacts of global warming, and development and testing of new geophysical technologies for fossil energy and mining applications, geological and manmade hazards investigations, and basic research.
 In these endeavors, ESD geophysicists employ subsurface modeling, imaging, and laboratory studies to map contaminant transport near the surface of polluted areas, identify geothermal fluids and oil and gas deposits, access earthquake and volcanic hazards, and locate unexploded ordnance (UXO).

-Today, ESD Geophysics currently consists of 66 scientists, postdocs, research associates, and graduate students, carrying out a wide range of advanced research in fundamental and applied geophysics.
+Today, ESD Geophysics scientists, postdocs, research associates, and graduate students, carry out a wide range of advanced research in fundamental and applied geophysics.
 ESD Geophysics is currently driven by two primary objectives.
-One is to advance the state of the art in new technologies for extracting subsurface properties, including fluid properties, saturation, porosity, pore pressure, permeability, and in situ stress from laboratory and/or field measurements at the earth surface or in boreholes.
-The other, equally important objective is the development of technologies for subsurface resource extraction, including seismically enhanced oil recovery, geomechanics-based subsurface permeability enhancement, and unconventional hydrocarbon resource development.
+One is to advance geophysical approaches for quantifying subsurface properties, including fluid properties, saturation, porosity, pore pressure, permeability, and in situ stress from laboratory and/or field measurements at the earth surface or in boreholes.
+The other is the development of technologies for subsurface resource extraction, including seismically enhanced oil recovery and geomechanics-based subsurface-permeability enhancement.
 The current Geophysics Department Head is Greg Newman.